RetroOlympics/RetroOlympics.github.io/README.md

 Teams:

-- Allign 4 cards per row, top off with a header per row (Group A, Group B, etc.) - DRISC
+- Make a better fit width for the 4 cards on one line.
+Add a group A/B/etc title - ANY
 - Better spacing between team title and player icons - VOICE

 Standings: